RayDebashree/USAT/README.md

 ### Notes
 1. The method USAT and its software is designed for multiple continuous phenotypes from a random sample.
 If the ascertainment of individuals in the sample is non-random (e.g., in case-control retrospective study design), it is advisable to account for the sampling scheme (e.g., adjusting the sampling variable as a covariate) when using USAT.
 One may also use methods and tools designed specifically for the analysis of secondary phenotypes.
 We proposed one such method ([POM-PS](http://onlinelibrary.wiley.com/doi/10.1002/gepi.22045/full)) and its [software](https://github.com/RayDebashree/POM-PS) is publicly available.
+   * Caution: USAT is a single-variant association test; so not expected to work well for rare variants (i.e., genetic variants with very low allele-frequencies).

 2. Although USAT software can adjust for covariates, it is advisable to perform covariate adjustments and necessary transformations (e.g., inverse-normal transformation) on the traits and then apply USAT on the residuals.
 This will speed up total computation time.